moj-analytical-services/user-guidance/source/documentation/rshiny-app.md

 If using packrat, you will need to [export your dependencies](tools.html#packrat-usage) to a `packrat/packrat.lock` file.

-(During the Concourse build of an app, the app repo's Dockerfile has a command to install packages in the list.)
+The Dockerfile in the app's repository contains a command to install the packages in the list.
+This command will be run when Concourse builds the app.

 ### Set access permissions